 One easy way to improve performance of your sponsored messages

 We recommend creating custom audiences for this.
-Our Pro Segment Sync feature makes the process easy.
+Our Segment Sync feature makes the process easy.
 To use it, head to the People tab in Chatfuel and create a segment for your sponsored message.
 (You can also use an existing segment.)

 Click Sync Segments, grant the necessary permissions, then press the ▶️ button next to the segment you want to sync.
 It's as easy as that!
-Data for the subscribers in the segment will now be available in Ads Manager, so you can use it to create custom audiences.
+Data for the users in the segment will now be available in Ads Manager, so you can use it to create custom audiences.
 That means no more downloading and importing bulky CSV files every time you need to update an ad audience (like to reflect users who have unsubscribed or already converted)!